heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   Today I did more Python tests.
 I asked ChatGPT for more tests.
 I prefer applying to just learning alone.

 19/Jan/25
   Today instead of just doing a test I decided to build something and take the day off.
 I built a calculator and over time I'll start adding more features to the calculator.
+I later updated the calculator code to add more features to it.